-Once you see these amazing looking fish you’ll ask the shopkeep ” How are Glofish made?”
+Once you see these amazing looking fish you’ll ask the shopkeeper – How are Glofish made?

-Don’t worry you won’t be the first or last to ask this question.
+Don’t worry you won’t be the first or last to ask the question of how are Glofish made.
 In fact, GloFish® have been around for years but have only recently become more popular as word spreads that these fish are not dyed, painted or fed any weird foods.

 GloFish® are naturally born and instantly have their bright colors from birth which lasts their whole lifetime.

 GloFish® are traditionally bred and are born with these amazing colors.
 Glofish are not:

 - Fed Food Colouring

 How Are GloFish Made?

 GloFish® were originally engineered for scientific research by using DNA from Marine Organisms in the wild that already have these amazing colors like jellyfish.

 The color that you see in the GloFish® is produced by an inherited fluorescent protein gene that is passed from generation to generation.
 The fluorescent protein genes are derived from naturally occurring genes found in marine organisms.